-But for understanding how realistic your prospects are in 2014, and how stiff the competition is, there’s no better insight on the web.
-(Or mobile).
+But for understanding how realistic your prospects are in 2014, and how stiff the competition is, there’s no better insight on the web, or your phone.

 For example, here’s a closeup of the two parts of an applicant for a Director of Strategic Planning job: